GoogleChrome/web.dev/src/site/content/en/blog/gpu/index.md

 Group], WebGPU is now ready for developers to try in Chrome and give feedback on the API and the shading language.

+{% Blockquote 'Mr.doob, Creator of Three.js' %}
+"After a decade of WebGL bringing 3D graphics to the web and enabling all sorts of new experiences, it's now time to upgrade the stack and help web developers take full advantage of modern graphics cards.
+WebGPU arrives just in time!"
+{% endBlockquote %}

 {% Blockquote 'David Catuhe, Creator of Babylon.js' %}
 WebGPU gets us closer to the metal and it also unlocks the power of compute shader for Web developers.
 New 3D experiences can be built today on [Babylon.js Playground].
 {% endBlockquote %}

-{% Blockquote 'Mr.doob, Creator of Three.js' %}
-"After a decade of WebGL bringing 3D graphics to the web and enabling all sorts of new experiences, it's now time to upgrade the stack and help web developers take full advantage of modern graphics cards.
-WebGPU arrives just in time!"
-{% endBlockquote %}
+{% Video src="video/vvhSqZboQoZZN9wBvoXq72wzGAf1/Xb7LvsJ5e8efTssp94c6.mov", autoplay=true, muted=true, playsinline=true, loop=true %}

 ## Current status {: #status }